lulunac27a/dice-game-haxe/dice-game-webapp/README.md

 # Dice Game in Web Application using Haxe and JavaScript

 This is a dice game with a web application that uses Haxe to compute to JavaScript code.
-It uses HTML to process input how many dice to roll and also displays the sum of all dice.
+It uses HTML to process input how many dice are to roll and also displays the sum of all dice.

 ### Getting Started